Whales of Iceland Museum

 Plan your visit

-Main Entrance (Fiskislóð 23-25)
+Main entrance (Fiskislóð 23-25)

 The main entrance is situated at Fiskislóð 23-25, right in the heart of the Grandi harbor district.
 Look for the large blue whale signage above the doors.
 The entrance is fully wheelchair and stroller accessible, with step-free access, wide automatic doors, and a smooth pathway from the sidewalk and parking lot.
-Visitors arriving by bus or hop-on-hop-off sightseeing bus will find the entrance just a few steps from the nearest stops.
-The entrance lobby includes accessible ticket counters and is adjacent to the museum café and gift shop.

-Regular Hours: Open daily from 10:00am to 5:00pm.
+Regular hours: Open daily from 10am to 5pm.

-Last Entry: Final admission is at 4:15pm.
+Last entry: Final admission is at 4:15pm.

 Complimentary audio guides are available in 17+ languages for all visitors.
 Bring your own headphones for comfort.